pitfail/pitfail-reports/report3/architecture.rst

 Overall Architecture
 ====================

 PitFail follows roughly an MVC [MVC]_ architecture.
-David Pollak believes that Lift is a "View First" architecture [View]_, but since none of use are familiar with "View First", nor do we really know what it means, we stuck to MVC.
+David Pollak (Lift's author) believes that Lift is a "View First" architecture [View]_, but since none of use are familiar with "View First", nor do we really know what it means, we stuck to MVC.

 Model
 -----